 You can also split the campaign stats and view the performance of each variant of the campaign.

 Push notifications are a great way to engage customers despite the issue of low deliverability on certain device manufacturers.
 In addition, more and more users choose to opt out of push notifications.

 With push amplification at your disposal, you can counter this challenge by enhancing the delivery of push notifications to devices that missed receiving it.

 To enable this feature, navigate to Settings > Engage > Setup > Push Amplification.
-Turn on the push amplification toggle as shown below:
+Turn on the push amplification toggle as displayed below:

 Once you turn on push amplification, all the push campaigns created will be amplified from that moment onward and this applies the same way when you turn it off.

 Once push amplification is turned on, your campaigns reach more users through your push notifications.
 You can check these boost numbers on your push campaign stats page.

 Push amplification can be achieved via retrying the Push message as is (where messages are suppressed by the device) and App Inbox where the user has chosen to DND the push messages.

 Apart from push amplification, you can further increase delivery of push notification by sending a copy of the same message to App Inbox.

 To send a copy of the push message to App Inbox, click the checkbox that appears at the bottom of the message builder of push notification in the What section.

 App Inbox also exists as a stand-alone channel.
 For more information, refer to App Inbox.

-- You will see a section to customize the same push message for App Inbox.
+- You can customize the same push message for App Inbox.

-- You can change the title color, message color, background color, and also choose to add filter tags that classify your message into tabs.
+- You can change the title color, message color, background color, and also add filter tags that classify your message into tabs.
 For more information, refer to Message Tags.

-- You will have to set a time to live (TTL) for App Inbox message in the setup section.
+- You can set a time to live (TTL) for App Inbox message in the setup section.
 For more information on setting up TTL, refer to Time to Live.